 Kelly Ifill, Guava’s Founder, said, “not only have legacy banks underserved Black communities for decades, but they also failed to recognize the vast financial opportunities they missed by doing so.
 Digital banks like Guava can help by providing broader access to core services, networks and liquidity.”
 Guava aims to narrow the racial wealth gap by providing financial services to Black small businesses and creators.

-Exbo Group provided financial diligence support to Virtual Facility on its $9 million seed funding round led by Camber Creek.
-The funds will help the company improve its cloud-based SaaS platform, Alarm Triage, which provides companies with more efficient insight into their facility operations..
+Virtual Facility raised $9 million during its seed funding round led by Camber Creek.
+The funds will help the company improve its cloud-based SaaS platform, Alarm Triage, which provides companies with more efficient insight into their facility operations.
+Exbo Group provides ongoing financial diligence support to Virtual Facility.

 Other key investors included Primary and Ubiquity Ventures.